-All of the ninety-nine Tortoise® turnout motors are powered from a two-transformer source running at around 7v to 8v.
+All of the ninety-nine Tortoise® turnout motors are powered from two-transformer sources running at around 7v to 8v.
 One side of all the turnout motors are connected to each other.
 The other side goes back to the operating lever switch (relay contacts in the storage loops /fiddle yard); this either connects to transformer 1 (positive) or transformer 2 (negative).